 Yum Cha, more commonly known as Dim Sum in some parts of the world, is a very popular weekend breakfast choice in Sydney.
 There are dozens of good, cheap places in suburbs like Ashfield, Chatswood, Burwood and Hurstville to taste these delicious morsels, but for visitors, it is easiest to stick to the CBD.

 The Palace in Piccadilly Shopping Centre is on the pricey side for yum char, but it is in my top three offerings in Sydney.
 The service is usually good, something often lacking yum cha restaurants, and they always have a good variety of dishes.

 Be sure to try the scallop Sui Mai, and the chicken feet, ( I think they do the best version in the city) – they taste so much better than they sound so give them a try if you have not before.

 Another must-eat here are the egg tarts; they are the best I have had.
 Yum Cha is served 11 am – 3 pm.
 Expect to face a queue if you arrive after 11.30, but they usually don’t take too long.

 Another option and Sydney local favourite is Marigold, the first restaurant in the city to serve yum cha when it opened back in the 1980s.
 Marigold is old school Cantonese food- a little cheaper in my experience and plenty of room so shorter queues than the Palace.
-Marigold do Yum Cha from 10 am till 3 pm so is a great choice if you wake hungry.
+Marigold do Yum Cha from 10 am till 3 pm, so it is an excellent choice if you wake hungry.

-If you want a special occasion option its hard to go past Mr Wong, the 1920’s Shanghai styling, jazz playlist in the background, interesting cocktails (and mocktails) and a vast menu, is the food better than the choices above?
+If you want a special occasion option it’s hard to go past Mr Wong, the 1920’s Shanghai styling, jazz playlist in the background, exciting cocktails (and mocktails) and a vast menu, is the food better than the choices above?
 I am still undecided, but it’s a place that the ambience is fantastic and the experience unique.

 Where to find great Yum Cha in Sydney